 When preparing for the possibility of issues with your PSaaS Appliance instances, your options depend on your tolerance for downtime.
 Below, you will find a discussion of the advantages and disadvantages associated with the various disaster recovery (DR) options available.

 Additionally, there is a difference between PSaaS Appliance availability and data availability/recovery.
 For example, the standard three-node cluster deployment has high availability and can survive a single-node failing.
 However, in cases of a data center failure or a logical data corruption, you would need a disaster recovery solution to help recover from that.

 In cases where the data centers have very low latency, you can run individual PSaaS Appliance instances using three different data centers.
 For example, if you are using AWS, you can run each of your nodes in a different availability zone (though this may incur a higher service cost).

 Geographic High-Availability PSaaS Appliance Implementation

-If your requirements demand very little to no downtime, we recommend a Geographic High-Availability PSaaS Appliance implementation.
-This is the only implementation that has automatic failover with recovery on the order of 1 minute.
+If your requirements demand regional resilience with little downtime, we recommend a Geographic High-Availability PSaaS Appliance implementation.
+This is the only implementation that has automatic failover between data centers.

 Geo-HA is an PSaaS Appliance implementation that provides:

 - Data center redundancy;

 - Rapid failure response;

 - The highest form of PSaaS Appliance availability offered by Auth0.

 - A higher cost due to increased complexity;

 - Additional PSaaS Appliance Virtual Machines (VM) that need maintenance;

 - An additional layer in front of the load balancer for GEO failover, such as F5 Global Traffic Manager or AWS Route 53;

 For more information, please see:

 If you have some tolerance for downtime (either in terms of minutes or hours), you can consider using the Virtual Machine (VM) snapshot approach.
 A VM snapshot contains everything you need to rebuild an PSaaS Appliance.
 You would be responsible for regularly taking VM snapshots and either storing them either offsite or replicating them to other regions in the cloud.

 - Recovery via VM snapshots is faster than using database backups (though the process is slower than GEO-HA).